yttriumz/notes-foam/notes-OS/Linux/cross-distro/Docker.md

 ## Manage Docker as a non-root user (less secure)

-1. Add yourself to the `docker` group by the following commands:
+1. Add yourself to the `docker` group via the following commands:

    ```bash
    sudo usermod -aG docker $USER